Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 * FBX support was ported over from [H1A tools][h1a-ek], the legacy export tools were not included.
 * The tools now use the modern [DX11](https://en.wikipedia.org/wiki/DirectX#DirectX_11) graphics API instead of the obsolete [D3D9](https://en.wikipedia.org/wiki/DirectX#DirectX_9) API. this should result in better performance and support on modern systems.
 * A standalone build similar in function to H1A standalone.
 * All tools are still 32-bit but they are now large address aware (LAA).
-This allows them to use up to 4 GiB of virtual memory (exact limit depends on your system) instead of 2, this along fixed memory leaks should help avoid out of memory issues.
+This allows them to use up to 4 GiB of virtual memory (exact limit depends on your system) instead of 2, this along with fixed memory leaks should help avoid out of memory issues.
 * The tags, data, and maps directories can now be set when running all tools.
 See [custom content paths][using-custom-content-paths] for more info.
 This makes it easier to work with different tag sets.
 * Better overall stability.
 * Pathfinding can now be generated.